coderefinery/IDEs/_episodes/02-IDE-coding-debugging.md

 select the "Red Square" to stop the execution.
 "The Red X" remove the session.

 Next, execute the program under the control of the debugger.
 Select "Run"->"Debug".
 Note, that there is two "Debug".
-First time you run something in the debugger, you need to need to select the lower one in the dialog.
+First time you run something in the debugger, you need to select the lower one in the dialog.
 ![](../img/PyC_dbx_dbxselect.png)